Today I share with you my confessions and reasons why many people do not stay in Bali forever and leave after a while.

 Nothing like this happened to any other destinations I’ve ever been to.

-A very common assault – when men grubbs a woman humps while whe is driving.
+A very common and dangerous assault – when men grub woman’s humps while she is driving, just for fun, huh!

-When you are driving young guys are passing by with a very fast speed, grab legs and breasts of your passenger or a driver and then they drive away quickly.
-It looks like they are just have this kind of a joke or a game.
-A very dangerous one, as far as it is very distractive and often a reason for an accident and very offensive.
+When you are driving young guys are passing by at very high speed, grab legs and breasts of your passenger or a driver and then they drive away quickly.
+It looks like they just have this kind of a joke or a game.
+A very dangerous one, as far as it is very distractive and often a reason for an accident and extremely offensive.

 Even if you drive slowly or even if you are a professional motor bike rider and driving a bike since you were born, if you are Valentino Rossi or whoever you are – you are still in the risk.

-Bali roads are crazy and chaotic, where noone follow the rules and not many people respect other.
-Even if you do everything to drive safe, someone can just crush into you and put your life under the risk.
+Bali roads are crazy and chaotic, where no one follows the rules and not many people respect others.
+Even if you do everything to drive safe, someone can just crush into you and put your bones and your life in the risk.

 I have received many phone calls from my friends who desperately needed for help and support in the hospital.
 And I had to rush to help them.
-When I tell these stories to new arrival friends – of course, noone cares and then gets into trouble ha.
+When I tell these stories to my new arriving tourist friends – of course, no one cares and then gets into trouble, ha!

-Every year few people from our expat community pass away on the roads.
-Pretty regularly I see friends collecting funds for real hospital treatments, that insurance does not cover.
+Sadly, every year few people from our expat community do pass away on the roads.
+Pretty regularly I see friends collecting funds for serious hospital emergencies, which insurances do not cover.

-Moreover, in the accidents, 99.9% of local people will never be guilty and responsible.
-If you call the police, it is more than likely that you will have to pay for the crashed bike and the hospital expenses of the other person, but not the other way around.
+Moreover, in the accidents, 99.9% of local people will never be considered guilty and responsible.
+If you call the police, you will have to pay for the crashed bike and the hospital expenses of the other person anyway, but not the other way around.
 Because they consider white people at fault at all times and we are just money bags for them in majority of the cases.